alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/spring-cloud-alibaba-sidecar-examples/readme.md

 ## More

-If you have any ideas or suggestions for `Spring Cloud Alibaba Sidecar`, please don't hesitate to tell us by submitting github issues.
+If you have any ideas or suggestions for `Spring Cloud Alibaba Sidecar`, please don't hesitate to tell us by submitting GitHub issues.